thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 This algorithm is designed to utilise the finger to realise the in-hand manipulation for various sizes of objects, including sliding and rotation, with the goal of minimising the error.
 The algorithm has been tested on the following shapes: square cube, hexagon prism, octagon prism.

-[trajectory_final.m](https://github.com/thanasiskantas/IHM_Robotics_Consultancy_Project/blob/d2c591755910f07e84d46e6dd812f25e6b57b41a/Gripper%20Trajectory%20Generation/trajectory_final.m) generates the trajectory consists sliding and rotation based on the start pose and end pose entered by the user, you could simulate the generated trajectory using this file.
-The rotation within the trajectory only shows the start and end pose of the rotation without trajectory in-between being shown, the sliding trajectory of the center of the object is shown with black arcs.
+[trajectory_final.m](https://github.com/thanasiskantas/IHM_Robotics_Consultancy_Project/blob/d2c591755910f07e84d46e6dd812f25e6b57b41a/Gripper%20Trajectory%20Generation/trajectory_final.m) generates the trajectory consisting of sliding and rotation based on the start pose and end pose entered by the user.
+Using this file you can simulate the generated trajectory.
+For rotations within the trajectory, only the start and end pose of the rotations are shown, without trajectory in-between.
+The sliding trajectory of the center of the object is shown with black arcs.

 ### Simulation